jacobcantwell/read-analogue-gauges-with-machine-learning-on-aws/content/45_label_training_data/10_custom_labels/_index.md

 To create your dataset:

-1. Choose *Create dataset*.
+1. Choose **Create dataset**.
 2. For *Dataset name*, enter *GaugeImages*.
 3. Select *Upload images from your computer*.
-4. Choose *Add Images*.
+4. Choose **Submit**.
+5. Choose **Add Images**.
-5. Upload your images.
+6. Upload your images 30 at a time.
 You can always add more images later.

 ## Labeling the images with bounding boxes

 You’re now ready to label the images by applying bounding boxes on all images with analogue gauges.

-Add *PressureGauge* as a label to your dataset via the labels list on the left side of the gallery.
+Add *PRESSURE_GUAGE* as a label to your dataset via the labels list on the left side of the gallery.

 Apply the label to the pressure gauges in the images by selecting all the images with a pressure gauge and choosing Draw Bounding Box.